Property

 On the other hand you can expect pretty decent returns over the long term by simply investing in a global index fund and forgetting about it.

-The bottom line is, with a mortgage I would expect the right buy to let to make greater returns than investing in shares.
+The bottom line is, if you use a mortgage and then remortgage, I would expect the right buy to let to make greater returns than investing in shares.

 British expat buy to let investment fees